Robert L. Park

-Robert Lee Park (January 16, 1931 – April 29, 2020) was an American emeritus professor of physics at the University of Maryland, College Park, and a former director of public information at the Washington office of the American Physical Society.
+Robert Lee Park (January 16, 1931 – April 29, 2020) was an American professor of physics at the University of Maryland, College Park, and a former director of public information at the Washington office of the American Physical Society.
 Park was most noted for his critical commentaries on alternative medicine and pseudoscience, as well as his criticism of how legitimate science is distorted or ignored by the media, some scientists, and public policy advocates as expressed in his book Voodoo Science.
 He was also noted for his preference for robotic over crewed space exploration.

 Early life

 Park was born in 1931 in Kansas City, Missouri.
 His father was a lawyer and a farmer in southern Texas, and Park had originally intended to attend law school himself.
 He entered the Air Force in 1951 and served (among other places) at Walker Air Force Base in Roswell, New Mexico until 1956.
 When the Air Force sent him to radar school, he discovered a passion for physics.